ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 - "TBD"
 ---

-## Logic & Control Statements in R
+## Extending Logic & Control Statements to BASH

 Recall that we can combine boolean expressions with control statements to specify how programs will complete a task.
 Control statments allow you to have flexible outcomes by selecting which pieces of codes are executed, or not.